mthulin/ivo.table/README.md

 # ivo.table
 This R package provides functions for easily creating nicely formatted frequency tables and contingency tables (cross-tables), that are straightforward to export to HTML or Office documents.
 It can do 1-way tables (wide or long), 2-way tables, 3-way tables and 4-way tables.
-It is based on `flextable`, and uses `openxlsx` for exporting the tables to Excel.
+It is based on `flextable`.

 The package was developed at [IVO](https://www.ivo.se), The Health and Social Care Inspectorate in Sweden.